djinn1540/ReStore-Kitchen-Pricing-Application/README.md

 	OR

-	1. Go to the Desktop
+	1. Go to the Desktop.
-	2. Right-click on the Desktop
+	2. Right-click on the Desktop.
-	3. Left-click on "New", then left-click on "Shortcut"
+	3. Left-click on "New", then left-click on "Shortcut".
-	4. Left-click the "Browse" button in the pop-up window and navigate to the "Ready to Launch" folder
+	4. Left-click the "Browse" button in the pop-up window and navigate to the "Ready to Launch" folder.
-	5. Left-click on "Kitchen Pricing Application", it may look like "Kitchen Pricing Application.exe" (if you see both, choose the one that has Type "Application"), and left-click "OK"
+	5. Left-click on "Kitchen Pricing Application", it may look like "Kitchen Pricing Application.exe" (if you see both, choose the one that has Type "Application"), and left-click "OK".
 	6. Left-click on the "Next" button in the bottom right of the pop-up window.
 	7. Enter a name for the shortcut.
 	8. Left-click the "Finish" button.